tanepiper/jquery.ui.pwstrength/README.md

   Displays the error messages in a Bootstrap popover, instead of below the input field.
 Bootstrap tooltip.js and popover.js must to be included.

+* __showStatus__:

+  Default: `false` (Boolean)

+  Displays the password strength as a validation status in the password field, for this to work, the Bootstrap form structure must be followed.

 * __spanError__:

   Default: (Function)